ClDaly2904/contact-book/README.md

 - For users that want to compile their contacts
 - For users that already have a physical contact book, but are looking to transfer this to a digital version
-- For users that are familiar to accessing information on a digital database
+- For users that are familiar to accessing information on a digital spreadsheet
-- For users new to accessing information on a digital database
+- For users new to accessing information on a digital spreadsheet

 ### User Stories

 - As a user, I am looking to store my contacts digitally
-- As a user, I need to be able to add contacts to the database
+- As a user, I need to be able to add contacts to the spreadsheet
 - As a user, I need to be see my list of contacts
 - As a user, I would like to be able to search for my contacts
 - As a user, I need to be able to update any changes to my contacts
 - As a user, I need an interface that lets me navigate my stored information
-- As a user, I need clear instructions how to navigate the database
+- As a user, I need clear instructions how to navigate the spreadsheet

 ### Contact Book Aims

-- To create a database that runs in the terminal (in this case the Code Institute mock terminal run on Heroku)
+- To create a spreadsheet that runs in the terminal (in this case the Code Institute mock terminal run on Heroku)
-- To provide the user with a valuable database where they can store their contact information
+- To provide the user with a valuable spreadsheet where they can store their contact information
-- To provide the user with a means to navigate the database and access their information
+- To provide the user with a means to navigate the spreadsheet and access their information
 - To provide clear navigation between different functions
 - To provide the user with a means to amend their stored information
 - To allow the user to delete any unwanted information
-- To make sure that the user is only entering valid information into the database
+- To make sure that the user is only entering valid information into the spreadsheet

 ### First Time Visitors